top of page

 Symptoms

-Ideas without Market Validation.
+Ideas without market validation.
 It’s easy to fall in love with an idea that sounds great in a brainstorming session but hasn’t been validated with actual customer research.
-Products built on assumptions often miss the mark on solving real customer pain points.
+Products built on assumptions often miss the mark on solving actual customer pain points.

-Internal Biases Over Customer Insight.
-Teams often prioritize what they think users want rather than what users actually need, leading to features that might be impressive technically but don’t provide value in the market.
+Internal biases over customer insight.
+Teams often prioritize what they think users want rather than what users truly need, leading to features that might be impressive technically but don’t provide value in the market.

-Little or no Testing with Real Users.
-If the product is being developed in isolation without market validation and early feedback of prototypes, it’s a red flag that you’re building based on what you hopeusers will want.
+Little or no testing with real users.
+If the product is being developed in isolation without market validation and early feedback, it’s a red flag that you’re building based on what you hope users will want.

 Consequences

-Poor Product-Market Fit.
+Poor product-market fit.
 If a product is developed without understanding market demand or user needs, it’s likely to fail to find traction.
-A product that doesn’t resonate with its intended audience will struggle to gain users, no matter how innovative it seems.
+A product that doesn’t resonate with its intended audience will struggle to gain customers, no matter how innovative it seems.

-Wasted Resources and Opportunity Costs.
-Building a product that no one wants wastes time, money, and effort.
-Worse yet, it means those resources aren’t being used to solve real user problems or build features that could make a meaningful impact.
+Wasted resources and opportunity costs.
+Building what no one wants wastes time, money, and effort.
+Worse yet, it means those resources aren’t being used to develop solutions that will have a meaningful impact.

 Book an Advisory Call